KimsFerdy/KimsFerdy/README.md

   <h3>Hobbies & Beyond</h3>
   <p>When I'm not knee-deep in code, here's what i try to envolve myself in:</p>
   <ul>
-    <li><strong>Personal Passions:</strong> Art to unwind and sketch concepts, math and physics , biology (yeah why not).
-But stars?
-Galaxies, planets, the whole cosmic shebang—astronomy's my escape hatch to infinity.
-(Astrology's fun for laughs, but don't @ me.)</li>
+    <li><strong>Personal Interests:</strong> I enjoy art for relaxation and concept sketching, and I'm fascinated by math, physics, and biology.
+Astronomy is my favorite—there's something captivating about exploring stars, galaxies, and the vastness of space.
+(Astrology is entertaining, though I take it with a grain of salt.)</li>
-    <li><strong>Languages:</strong> Fluent in English, French, Swahili, Elementary in Korean, Japanese, Spanish, Advanced in Kinyarwanda.
-Keeps convos global and put my nose in other's cultures 🌍</li>
+<li><strong>Languages:</strong> Fluent in English, French, Swahili, and Kinyarwanda (advanced), with elementary knowledge of Korean, Japanese, and Spanish.
+I love connecting with different cultures through language. 🌍</li>
-    <li><strong>Public Vibes:</strong> Hooping on the basketball court for fun, or street boxing to sharpen reflexes and hit on some people😈👌.
-Nothing beats the adrenaline rush.</li>
+<li><strong>Activities:</strong> I play basketball for fun and practice boxing to stay sharp and challenge myself.
+There's nothing quite like the adrenaline and focus they bring.</li>
   </ul>
 </div>